hueitan/javascript-sdk-design/README.md

 ## What is SDK

-I know it's very common, but it is.
+This question is pretty ubiquitous, but here it is again.

 "Short for **software development kit**, a programming package that enables a programmer to develop applications for a specific platform.
 Typically an SDK includes one or more APIs, programming tools, and documentation." - _[webopedia](http://www.webopedia.com/TERM/S/SDK.html)_

 ## Design Philosophy

-It depends on the purpose of your SDK service and usage, but they must be **native**, **short**, **fast**, **clean**, **readable** and **testable**.
+Depending on the purpose of SDK's service and usage -- common shared traits are, but not limited to be **native**, **short**, **fast**, **clean**, **readable** and **testable**.

+The widely adopted good practice, is to writ SDK with vanilla JavaScript.
-Written in native JavaScript code, compiler language like Livescript, Coffeescript, Typescript and others are **not** recommend.
+Languages compiling to JavaScript such as LiveScript, CoffeeScript, TypeScript and others are **not** recommended.
-There must be a better way to write your own JavaScript code in native faster than others.

-Please **don't** involve jQuery in your SDK unless it's really important, you can have other jQuery-like libraries, zepto.js, for the DOM manipulation.
-Or if you need the HTTP [ajax request](#request), use another light library like `window.fetch`.

-Once every SDK version released, make sure that it can be fitted into older and newer SDK version in the future.
-Hence, remember to write your **Documentation** for your SDK, comment in your code, unit test and user scenario test.
+It is also recommended not to use libraries suchs as jQuery in SDK development.
+The exception is of course when it is really important.
+There are also other jQuery-like libraries, zepto.js _etc_ to choose from, for the DOM manipulation purposes.

+In event of HTTP [ajax request](#request) requirements -- there are native equivalent such as `window.fetch`.
+It is light-weight, supported in ever growing platforms.

+Backward compatibility is paramount.
+Every new  SDK version released should be enabled with  support of previous older versions.
+Likewise, current version should be designed to support future SDK versions.
+This is referred to as Forward compatibility.

+Moreover, a good **Documentation**, well commented code, a healthy unit test coverage, as well as end-to-end (user) scenario are key to the success of SDK.

 ## Scope